 Data quality and integrity are the cornerstones of all clinical trials as the clinical trials in oncology are unique due to their toxicity monitoring, endpoint assessment, and follow-up.

 Here are some of the tips included in the clinical development strategy that helps to improve the quality of data generated

-- Ensure to review the guidance documents provided by various regulators to ensure the compliance.
+- Ensure to review the guidance documents provided by various regulators to ensure compliance.

-- Fit for purpose methodologies implies that data quality improves when the data collected becomes more targeted to the study objectives and eliminating non-critical data points during endpoint analysis.
+- Fit-for-purpose methodologies imply that data quality improves when the data collected becomes more targeted to the study objectives and eliminates non-critical data points during endpoint analysis.